 Aviation in the Big Bend region has a long and colorful history.
 Following Pancho Villa’s attack on Juarez, Mexico, in June 1919, the U.S. Army ordered eighteen DeHaviland DH-4 airplanes to Fort Bliss to inaugurate an aerial border patrol from San Diego, California, to Brownsville, Texas.
 Aircraft based at Marfa patrolled from El Paso to Sanderson and into the Big Bend country.
-A temporary landing field was established at the cavalry outpost at Glenn Springs.

 A decade later, in response to events following the 1929 Escobar Rebellion in Mexico, an airfield was established at Johnson's Ranch.
 Elmo and Ada Johnson established their ranch and trading post on the banks of the Rio Grande in 1927.
 With the exception of a few neighbors on each side of the border, they lived in almost total isolation sixteen miles downstream from Castolon.